 The “Plan for Good Times” portion of your marriage meeting helps you take concrete steps to do just that.
 You plan for:

 - A date for just the two of you.
-Ideally, you should be going out on a one-on-one date every week.
-That’s not possible, or even necessary for everybody, so shoot for doing date night at least once a month.
+Regular date nights can help you keep the romantic spark alive.
 Remember, even if you’re busy or feel you can’t afford a regular night on the town, you can always plan a romantic at-home date.

 - Activities with mutual friends.
 Hanging out with others together has a strange way of renewing your own feelings of happiness and love for each other.
 You don’t necessarily have to go out together with friends every week, but aim for at least once or twice a month.